 As is often the case in a small village, Hillman doesn't have a public transportation system that people use for their commute.

-The per capita income in Hillman in 2010 was $19,087, which is lower middle income relative to Michigan and the nation.
-This equates to an annual income of $76,348 for a family of four.
+The per capita income in Hillman in 2010 was $21,293, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
+This equates to an annual income of $85,172 for a family of four.

 The people who call Hillman home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hillman residents report their race to be White, followed by Native American.
-Important ancestries of people in Hillman include French , Polish, English, and Irish.
+Important ancestries of people in Hillman include French , English, Polish, and European.

 The most common language spoken in Hillman is English.
-Other important languages spoken here include West Germanic languages and Arabic.
+Other important languages spoken here include West Germanic languages and Spanish.